j2store/userguide/ccavenue_payment_plugin.md

 # CCAvenue Payment Plugin

-This plugin integrates 2Checkout payment gateway with J2Store.
+This plugin integrates CCAvenue payment gateway with J2Store.

 #### Installation
 You can install the plugin through the standard Joomla installer.